Highlights from Fall 2017 - Summer 2018

 “Are you still starving?
 When are you going to stop…?”

 A man sits alone in a cage, starving himself for your entertainment.
-Sinking Ship Productions’ unique, visually-striking adaptation of the Franz Kafka short story uses physical theater, Victorian miniatures, puppetry, and a set of simple props to support a powerhouse solo performance.
+Sinking Ship Productions’ acclaimed, visually-striking adaptation of the Franz Kafka short story uses physical theater, Victorian miniatures, puppetry, and a set of simple props to support a powerhouse solo performance.

 Once cheered by thousands, the Hunger Artist is now forgotten by everyone except his one-time manager.
 What begins as a simple nostalgic story transforms into a startlingly inventive, darkly comic trip into the nature of memory, art, performance, and spectatorship, as told by the only person who remembers an artist whose act was simply... to hunger.